nerdreich/wiki.md/README.md

 * permission check for {{include}}
 * display warning when other user is editing a file at the same time
 * file uploads
-* squash history of multiple page saves in short (configurable) time
 * comprehensive docs
 * unit tests for utility code
 * contributing and code guidelines